-Navigating the 5G obstacle course Bookmark has been added
+Navigating the 5G obstacle course has been saved

 Navigating the 5G obstacle course

 The availability of high-performance 5G could be patchy for many years to come

 The future is already here, it’s just not evenly distributed.
 That adage will ring particularly true for 5G even in a developed country like The Netherlands.
 Although this versatile new mobile technology could create a huge amount of value , there are likely to be major variations in the capacity of 5G networks from place to place for some time to come.

 Once higher frequency spectrum is available in 2022 in The Netherlands, most city centers and transport hubs will be served by very high-speed and responsive networks.
 But other neighborhoods may still have to make do with “5G-lite” ¹ or 4G, as mobile operators balk at the cost and complexity of deploying large numbers of new cells.
 In some cases, companies will establish their own private 5G networks to bring guaranteed high capacity and high reliability coverage across a confined area, such as a campus, production plant or logistics hub.

 The uneven rollout of 5G will reflect the tricky obstacle course mobile operators will face as they seek to deploy this new technology.
 You can’t make an omelet without breaking some eggs.
 And you can’t deploy a 5G network without installing new cell sites and digging up roads to lay the necessary fiber.

 Denser networks, greater opposition